davidgasquez/handbook/content/communications.md

   * Conclusions.
 * Human beings are wired to respond to storytelling.
 A story arc is a way to structure ideas to tap into this response, typically by describing a change in the world.
 * Use positive language rather than negative language.
+* Write in a conversational tone.
 * Use second-person and describe actions to a user.
 Technical content talks to users when support agents can’t.
 * Divide things into small chunks.
 * If you have multiple points in a text, number them to make replies easier.
 * Don't fully think through your ideas before writing.
 It's inefficient.
 The best way to think is by writing.
 It compels your brain to connect the dots.

+### Blogging

+* Writing is Thinking.
+Writing things down helps clarifying ideas.
+One of the tests of whether you understand something is whether you can explain it to someone else.
+[Writing doesn't just communicate ideas; it generates them](http://www.paulgraham.com/writing44.html).
+* Expect 80% of the ideas in an post to happen after you start writing it, and 50% of those you start with to be wrong.
+* To decide if your idea is worth writing about, [ask these questions](https://jvns.ca/blog/2016/05/22/how-do-you-write-blog-posts/):
+  * Would this have helped me a year ago?
+  * Would this have helped me last week?
+  * Do you think this would be interesting to at least like 2 other people?
+* [You are best positioned to help people one step behind you](https://medium.com/@racheltho/why-you-yes-you-should-blog-7d2544ac1045).
+The material is still fresh in your mind.
+Many experts have forgotten what it was like to be a beginner and have forgotten why the topic is hard to understand when you first hear it.
+The context of your particular background, your particular style, and your knowledge level will give a different twist to what you’re writing about.
+* [Share unoriginal ideas](https://guzey.com/personal/why-have-a-blog/).
+Your own ideas mostly seem trivial to you because you have the right concept structures in place to support them.
+You wouldn’t come up with these ideas otherwise.